ericblade/react-currency-input/README.md

 Uniquely formats while inputting, including decimal and thousands separators, precision, prefixes and suffixes.
 I have not found any other currency inputs that do this, and the original hasn't been touched for quite a long time, so that is why I fork this.

+# Changes since the original

+- Now in TypeScript
+- Supports React 17, 18
+- Totally new automated testing setup with Cypress
+- Automated Testing setup much more thorough
+- Caret selection redone and seems to work everywhere
+- Uses react-device-detect to workaround issues with Gboard

 ## Codepen Demonstrations

 There is a CodePen available which you may use to see the component in action, and play with all of it's various parameters to see how it works.
 It is written with React and TypeScript.